dhis2/dhis2-docs-implementation/content/lmis/monthly-stock-reporting.md

 >**93 MSR - Stock availability and stockout rate - Province**
 >
 >**Visualization type**: select "Stacked column"
->**Name \(*)**: "MSR - Stock availability and stockout percentage - District - Stacked column chart"
+>**Name \(*)**: "MSR - Stock availability and stockout rate - District - Stacked column chart"
->**Description**: "MSR DV 93 - Monthly Stock Reporting / Stock availability and stockout percentage / Last month / Province  / Stacked column chart
+>**Description**: "MSR DV 93 - Monthly Stock Reporting / Stock availability and stockout rate / Last month / Province  / Stacked column chart
 This report displays the stock availability (number of items with non-zero stock on hand divided by the total number of stock items) as percentage for the last month for all health facilities in a province as stacked column chart with a legend."
 >>**Series**
 >>>>**Data Type**: "Indicators"